Potty Training

 • Reduce prompt frequency

-• Keep prompts light — excessive prompting creates resistance
+• Keep prompts light

-• Let them take more initiative
+• Let them take initiative

 Focus: Fading parental prompts